Behind the scenes: Woodland management during the winter months

 -

-Removing trees that are dominating the woodland allowing other trees of value to grow without competition.
+Removing trees that are dominating the woodland allowing other trees of value to grow without competition

 Some felled timber is left as deadwood to create habitats for wildlife on the forest floor which will eventually decompose and enrich the soil.
-Other areas are cleared and managed as open glades which will flourish under increased light conditions improving diversity of ground flora and understory vegetation.
-Establishing open glades within woodlands promotes the natural regeneration of trees and shrubs creating age diversity in the woodland which improves its resilience.
+Other areas are cleared and managed as open glades which will flourish under increased light conditions, improving diversity of ground flora and understory vegetation.
+Establishing open glades within woodlands promotes the natural regeneration of trees and shrubs creating age diversity in the woodland, which improves its resilience.

 Pruning

 Pruning is an important thinning technique used in woodland management.
 Pruning involves selective cutting of branches on trees and shrubs of any size using tools such as secateurs, loppers, and chainsaws, depending on the branch diameter.
 The pruning of larger branches can also be known as lopping.
-The cuts are precise and considered, only removing what is necessary, and using the right method to ensure the bark does not tear or leave large wounds that would be difficult to heal.
+The cuts are precise and considered, only removing what is necessary, using the right method to ensure the bark does not tear or leave large wounds that would be difficult to heal.

 Pruning can be done for various reasons including, but not limited to, improving the health of a tree, to alter the size and shape of a tree, to promote growth and improve the quality of its flowers or fruit (e.g., in our orchards), and to remove dangerous limbs in areas of high confluence such as footpaths and roads.